 It’s much easier to pitch your conference to potential guest speakers when they can contribute content conveniently from their home or office.
 Otherwise, speaking at a conference can be a tall order since it means making time to get there and be there.

-While speakers who can’t attend your virtual conference won’t be able to answer any questions after their presentations, your event still benefits from their perspective and expertise.
-Had they needed to physically be there, that same expertise might have been unavailable.
+Speakers who can’t attend your virtual conference won’t be able to answer attendee questions after their presentations.
+In any case, your event still benefits from their perspective and expertise, which might have been unavailable had they needed to physically be there.

 4. Make money

 Virtual conferences offer many of the same opportunities to earn revenue as in-person ones – attendance fees, sponsorships, and so on.
-When it comes to a virtual conference, you can charge people to access the live stream, or to download the VOD version afterward.
+When it comes to a virtual conference, you can charge people to access the live stream or download the video-on-demand (VOD) version afterward.
 Alternatively, you can make it free to potentially draw a bigger crowd for upselling and lead generation.

 5. Gather data and leads